awsdocs/aws-doc-sdk-examples/javav2/usecases/video_analyzer_application/Readme.md

 + Create the HTML files
 + Create the script files
 + Package the project into a JAR file
-+ Deploy the application to AWS Elastic Beanstalk

 ## Prerequisites